Learn More about Erskine’s Pre-professional Programs!

-Engineering.
-Erskine College maintains an engineering dual degree program with Clemson University.
-This program offers a robust Christian liberal arts foundation coupled with a significant level of technical specialization.
-Students in this program typically complete three years at Erskine and two to three years at Clemson, earning a bachelor of science degree in engineering from Clemson and a bachelor of arts degree in biology, chemistry, mathematics, or physics from Erskine.
+In the dual education (dual degree) program, you will typically complete three years at Erskine and two to three years at Clemson.
+This allows you to earn a bachelor of science degree in engineering from Clemson and a bachelor of arts degree in biology, chemistry, or mathematics from Erskine.

 You can choose to focus your studies in any of the following areas of Engineering: Bioengineering, Biosystems, Chemical, Civil, Computer, Electrical, Environmental, Industrial, Mechanical, or Materials Science and Engineering.

 Erskine prepares students for law school with a variety of courses in legal studies.
 These consist of Constitutional Law, Business Law, Sport Law, and Psychology and Law.
 Erskine students also have gained practical experience with internships at law firms.

 Pre-professional externships help you gain practical experience in your area of interest.
 Externships are offered in several areas, including health-related fields (medicine, dentistry, pharmacy, etc.), business, engineering, journalism, law and government, library science, ministry, social services, and veterinary medicine.
 Externships require an on-campus faculty sponsor and an off-campus professional sponsor.

 Learn about the application process or get in touch with the Admissions Office.